16 Iceland Travel Tips to Know Before Your Trip

 While the capital of Iceland is most definitely a cool city, make sure to get off the beaten path and explore Iceland.
 This country has so much to offer whether you are swimming between two continental plates at Thingvellir National Park, driving the Golden Circle, or taking a road trip to Glacier Lagoon.

-With 7- 10 days, you might even want to consider driving the full perimeter of Iceland!
+With 7- 10 days, you might even want to consider driving the Iceland Ring Road which is the full perimeter of Iceland!

 11. Booking Top Iceland Attractions